nikothomas/ctdfjorder/docs/Getting Started.rst

 Then copy and paste the following into your terminal, and replace :code:`MY_TOKEN` with your public MapBox token.

 .. tip::
     Are you a member of Fjord Phyto?
-If so run command this instead :code:`ctdcli fjord -t MY_TOKEN`
+If so run command this instead :console:`ctdcli fjord -t MY_TOKEN`

 .. code-block:: console